Here are some useful notes for travelers visiting the city of Oaxaca.

-I have friends who drove this old road and they said that they often lost the road in small villages and had to ask directions of the locals.
+A toll road connects Mexico City to Oaxaca; this saves significant driving time compared to the old road.
+The original road was hard to navigate and very poorly marked.
+I have friends who drove this old road and they said that they often lost the road in small villages and had to ask directions from locals.

 An upscale jewelry store located on Calle 5 de Mayo is called Oro De Monte Alban.
 They specialize in replicas of Mixtec and Zapotec jewelry including some very intricately crafted gold masks.
 This is one of several higher-end jewelry stores in this part of town.

 This store and other nearby jewelry stores are located near the Hotel Presidente Stouffer.
 The clientele of Stouffer often stop in these stores and shop.
 Visit their official store website: www.orodemontealban.com